SaraSaadoun/SaraSaadoun/README.md

 <h2 ><span style="font-size:30px;">&#127775; </span> About Me</h2>
 <br>
 <p >
-🎓 I'm a Computer Engineeing Student @ TU
+🎓 I'm a Computer Engineering Student @ TU.
 <br>
-💥 competitive programmer on different platforms like Codeforces , LeetCode
+💥 competitive programmer on different platforms such as Codeforces, and LeetCode.
 <br>
-💻 Interested in Backend Development (mainly using Node.js) and Software Engineering
+💻 Interested in Backend Development.
 <br>
-🌠 ML and Data Science Enthusiast
+🌠 ML and Data Science Enthusiast.

 <br>